 A short course for community-based paralegals

 South Africa has the highest inequality in the world.
 Despite nearly three decades of democratic rule, landlessness, exploitation, poverty, racism, violence, corruption and a collapse of basic services have a stark presence in everyday life.
 Today there is a shared sentiment that although 1994 did bring about some significant changes, the society we live in is a far cry from one that different generations of activists dreamed of and fought to establish.
-There is growing dissatisfaction with and distrust in politics as a tool for change, with politics increasingly associated with the ‘big men’, patronage, self-enrichment, and upward social mobility for the few.
+There is growing dissatisfaction with and distrust in politics as a tool for change, with politics increasingly associated with the ‘big men’, patronage, self-enrichment, upward social mobility for the few.
+With 2024 elections around the corner and the rise of regressive forces that target the marginalised, many are confused about what the future may bring.
 Different explanations are offered for why these realities persist.
 Different responses or ‘ways out’ are also presented.
 What

 is Democracy is a course about South Africa today – why it is the way it is, why this matters and crucially, what we can do to overturn this dismal situation.

-Designed specifically for community-based paralegals and fieldworkers who provide a range of services to the communities they serve – including information access, support with gender based violence cases and matters, assistance with evictions, labour, consumer and social security matters asmwell as different kinds of dispute resolution – this course will locate the historical roots of the day-to-day issues that advice offices contend with and contextualise them within broader contestations, resistance and imaginations about democracy.
+Following the success of our 2022 programme, this short course returns for a second exciting year.
+Designed specifically for community-based paralegals and fieldworkers who provide a range of services to the communities they serve – including information access, support with gender-based violence cases and matters; assistance with evictions; labour; consumer and social security matters as well as different kinds of dispute resolution – this course will locate the historical roots of the day-to-day issues that advice offices contend with and contextualise them within broader contestations, resistance and imaginations about democracy.

 Woven through the course are these questions